 Owing to the still rising cost of transport and packing material I am now obliged to charge the cost of packing and carriage on all orders.
 As the prices of many of the more expensive bulbs have been reduced, this should in most cases offset the cost of packing and carriage.

 NOTICE TO U.S.A.
+CUSTOMERS

-CUSTOMERS All prices in this catalogue are based on the rate of \$2.80 U.S.A. dollars equal £1 sterling and are subject to fluctuation on this rate.
+All prices in this catalogue are based on the rate of \$2.80 U.S.A. dollars equal £1 sterling and are subject to fluctuation on this rate.

 PAYMENT.-The best method of remitting payment is by personal dollar cheque or by bankers draft in U.S.A. dollars.
 Customers are advised not to remit by any form of money order, as it has been found that this method frequently gives rise to confusion when passing through London.
 All consignments of bulbs are insured, and payment should not be remitted until they are safely received, as in the event of loss in transit there would, under present conditions, be some difficulty in refunding money from this side.

+PERMITS.-Customers who wish to import Narcissus bulbs must apply to the:

+U.S. Department of Agriculture,

+Bureau of Entomology and Plant Quarantine,

+Inspection House,

+Hoboken, N.J.

-PERMITS.-Customers who wish to import Narcissus bulbs must apply to the: U.S. Department of Agriculture, Bureau of Entomology and Plant Quarantine, Inspection House, Hoboken, N.J. giving my name and address, together with the number of bulbs it is desired to import, or preferably a slightly larger number.
+giving my name and address, together with the number of bulbs it is desired to import, or preferably a slightly larger number.
 When supplying your permit, the U.S. Department of Agriculture will also send you special green and yellow mailing tags, which you must forward at once to me to attach to your parcel or parcels of bulbs.
-These tags, which will bear your permit number, will take the bulbs first to the Inspection House at Hoboken, N.J., where they will be inspected, and may according to existing regulations, be given the standard hot water sterilizing treatment, after which they will be carefully dried, repacked and forwarded to your private address.
+These tags, which will bear your permit number, will take the bulbs first to the Inspection House at Hoboken, N.J., where they will be inspected, repacked and forwarded to your private address.
+NOTICE TO CANADIAN CUSTOMERS Will Canadian customers please remit in Sterling, as the Canadian rate of exchange is not the same as the U.S.A. rate.
 REVISED SYSTEM FOR THE CLASSIFICATION OF DAFFODILS - (i) "Coloured" means yellow or some colour other than white. - (ii) "White" means white or whitish. - (iii) The length of a perianth segment is the extreme length measured on the inside from its junction with the corona along the midrib to the extreme tip, and the length of the corona is the extreme length measured from its junction with the perianth to the end of its farthest extension when the edge is flattened out.
-Division I.
+Division I TRUMPET NARCISSI OF GARDEN ORIGIN Distinguishing characters: One flower to a stem; Trumpet or Corona as long as, or longer than the Perianth segments. (a) Perianth coloured; corona coloured, not paler than the Perianth. (b) Perianth white; Corona coloured. (c) Perianth white; Corona white, not paler than the Perianth. (d) Any colour combination not falling into (a), (b) or (c).
+Division II LARGE-CUPPED NARCISSI OF GARDEN ORIGIN Distinguishing characters: One flower to a stem; Cup or Corona more than one-third, but less than equal to the length of the Perianth segments. (a) Perianth coloured; Corona coloured, not paler than the Perianth. (b) Perianth white; Corona coloured.